naweex/naweex/README.md

 ## Hi there 👋

-I'm using NODEJS,EXPRESS, and JavaScript to make websites dance. 🕺🏽 I have some practical experience in cyber security.
+I'm using NODEJS,EXPRESS to make websites dance. 🕺🏽
+I have some practical experience in cyber security.

 **Hello World**